Environmental-Policy-Innovation-Center/TX-drinking-water/results/markdown/3_page.md

 ---
 <meta http-equiv="Content-Type" content="text/html;charset=utf-8" />

-# The Rise of Drinking Water Violations
+# Changes in Health-Based Drinking Water Violations: 2001 - 2010

-When we look at health violations in Texas in the past 40 years, we see a stark increase starting in the early 2000s.
-Several [national primary drinking water regulations](https://www.epa.gov/dwreginfo/drinking-water-regulations) came into effect at the turn of the century which may have an effect on the next increase in the graph.
+When we look at health-based violations in Texas in the past 40 years, we see a stark increase starting in the early 2000s.
+Quite a few new
+<a href="https://www.epa.gov/dwreginfo/drinking-water-regulations" target="_blank"> national primary drinking water regulations </a>
+came into effect at the turn of the century.
+Similar to the impact of the new TCR noted in the figure above, these new requirements may be behind the increased violations highlighted in the figure to the left.